AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 > **Q:What text would be displayed on the page if we use the following payload as our input: <a href="https://www.hackthebox.com">Click Me</a>** Your name is Click Me

-Enter the provided ip address in the search bar.
-A web page will display a button which when clicked will display a modal containing a name input field as shown below:
+I entered the provided ip address in the search bar.
+A web page displayed a button which when clicked displays a modal containing a name input field as shown below:

 ![Alt Text](/assets/img/HTMLi.JPG)